 A category approach is applied to this endpoint and is detailed in the

-A total of twenty-four sediment toxicity studies for siloxanes are
+More than twenty-five sediment toxicity studies for siloxanes are

-no effects, or higher NOECs than those with artificial sediment.
+effects, or higher NOECs than those with artificial sediment.
 No

 significant toxicity (NOEC <100 mg/kg) in any organism is found at pH

 near 7 with natural sediment.
 The data suggest that it is possible to